memspace/zefyr/doc/quick-start.md

 dependencies, including [notus](https://pub.dev/packages/notus) package which implements Zefyr's document model.

-> Notus package is platform-agnostic and can be used outside of Flutter apps,
+> Notus package is platform-agnostic and can be used outside of Flutter apps
-> that is, on the web or server-side.
+> (in web or server-side Dart projects).

 ### 03. Create editor page